ThinkerDesigns/ThinkerDesigns/README.md

 ### Goals

-- finish high school with a 5.5+ GPA
+- finish high school with a 6.0 GPA
-- get into a preferably UC college
+- get into a preferably UC/UT college
-- get a high paying job as a software developer
+- get a high-paying job as a software developer

 ### Tools I use